okeefem3/js-alg-ds-practice/sorting/README.md

 These algs are also more complicated in implementation

 ### Merge Sort

 Exploits the fact that arrays of 0 | 1 element are already sorted

 Decomposes an array into smaller arrays until 0 or 1 element Then merge them back together in the correct order checking where each item in the arrays go in relation to each other

+### Quick Sort

+Uses same assumption as merge sort, decomposing arrays.
+Select a pivot point and moves all numbers lower than pivot to the left, and all higher to the right repeat the process for each side of the pivot